 CONCLUSION

 IEEE 802 appreciates the Commission’s efforts to provide additional spectrum useful to IEEE 802.11 devices and applications.
 However, under the current restrictions, the additional spectrum can not be used by the WLAN community to provide the hundreds of millions of WLAN users with a viable solution to congestion in existing unlicensed spectrum.
+IEEE 802.11 will continue to monitor progress towards resolving the exclusion zone and FSS protection limitations, and will re-evaluate our position as conditions dictate.